Orientation and Advising

 Course Load

 Most courses in the College and the School of Business undergraduate program have a value of 3 credit hours, but they may vary from one-half hour to five hours.
 The normal load for a full-time undergraduate student is 15 credit hours per semester.
 The maximum credit hours allowed in the College without permission is 17, and the maximum allowed in the School of Business is 18.
-A student who feels that he or she has valid and compelling reasons to register for more than the maximum hours in a semester must seek permission starting each semester after self-service registration has opened for all students (see academic services calendar for exact date).
-Only if the adviser, the appropriate staff of the Office of Academic Advising, and the Committee on Academic Affairs agree that the proposed course load is in the best interest of the student will permission be granted.
+A student who feels that he or she has valid and compelling reasons to register for more than the maximum hours in a semester must seek permission starting each semester after registration has opened for all students (see academic services calendar for exact date).
+Only if the advisor, the appropriate staff of the Office of Academic Advising, and the Committee on Academic Affairs agree that the proposed course load is in the best interest of the student will permission be granted.
 Non-business or non-accounting majors wishing to take courses in the School of Business must have met the specific courses’ prerequisites and have permission of the instructor.
 Enrollment in the course is subject to space availability.

 Part-time Students

 A student may not register for part-time status (i.e., fewer than 12 hours in a single semester) without specific permission from the Office of Academic Advising by the last day to add a class.
-Students enrolled on a part-time basis are not eligible for the Dean's List Approval for part-time status requires that students pay for such work on a per hour basis.
+Students enrolled on a part-time basis are not eligible for the Dean's List.
+Approval for part-time status requires that students pay for such work on a per hour basis.
 Petitions for part-time status after the last day to add a class will be denied, except in the case of special circumstances, and the student will be required to pay full tuition.
 Part-time students may be ineligible for campus housing unless an exception is made by the Office of Residence Life and Housing.
 For information regarding the consequences of part-time status on tuition, housing, or financial aid, students should visit the offices of Student Financial Services, Student Financial Aid, and Residence Life and Housing.

 Summer Full-time Status Policy